Practical Rx Training - London 6-7 October 2015 Book now!

 // Exposes an observable sequence as an object with a .NET event.

-public static IEventSource<TSource> ToEvent<TSource>(
+public static IEventSource<TSource> ToEvent<TSource>(this IObservable<TSource> source)

 {...}